grafana/loki/docs/sources/clients/promtail/configuration.md

 # Configuration describing how to pull logs from Cloudflare.
 [cloudflare: <cloudflare>]

-# Configuration describing how to pull logs from Cloudflare.
+# Configuration describing how to pull logs from a Heroku LogPlex drain.
 [heroku_drain: <heroku_drain>]

 # Describes how to relabel targets to determine if they should